Last Updated on 3 weeks by traveldrafts

 The first passage is the most complicated, and it’s natural here to have to swim or pull yourself up on the rope.
 Don’t worry, it’s a lot more fun than challenging.
 In the other two, the water is usually up to your knees, so walking is fine.
 Just be careful not to slip.

-The walk takes about 45 minutes but can vary a little depending on the size of the group and the stops that are made for the crossings, sightings of animals, or simply curiosities that the guide may show.
+The walk takes about 45 minutes but can vary slightly depending on the group size and the stops made for crossings, animal sightings, or other curiosities that the guide may highlight.

 Arriving at the entrance to the Cave, we have to leave behind everything we still have with us, such as water.
 We cannot take anything into the caves except clothes, shoes, and a helmet with a flashlight provided by the agency.